ashuulape/Uber_clone/Backend/README.md

 npm start
 ```

-The server starts on `http://localhost:3000` (or the next available port if 3000 is busy).
+The server starts on `http://localhost:3000` (or the next available port if 3000 is busy — see Auto Port Fallback).

 ---